-Residential developments of between five and fourteen dwellings gross (or on sites between 0.15ha and 0.49ha - irrespective of the number of dwellings proposed) should provide at least 20% of dwellings as affordable.
+Residential developments of between five and fourteen dwellings gross (or on sites between 0.15ha and 0.49ha - irrespective of the number of dwellings proposed) should include at least 20% of dwellings as affordable.

-Residential development of more than 15 dwellings gross (or on sites of 0.5ha or above - irrespective of the number of dwellings proposed) should provide at least 40% of dwellings as affordable.
+Residential development of 15 or more dwellings gross (or on sites of 0.5ha or above) should include at least 40% of dwellings as affordable.